RajaGanapathyM/GoRDB/README.md

 Add node definition for each node in your graph layer as dict in the format given below.
 <br>Nodes define the table in your Relational DB.
 Node alias is the node name which will be used in your Graph queries
 <br>Features define the columns in your RDB table
-<br>Edges define the relation between on node to another and corresponding mapping keys
+<br>Edges define the relation between on node to another and corresponding mapping keys. set many_mapping = True if you have one-to-many relationship
 <br>Table connection id define the connection identifier which will be passed to query executor function
 <br>Query executor define the function which will be called to execute query.